-At least not during class time.
 How much more could you get done if your students watched at least some lectures at home?
 Or you could lecture even when you're not at school.
-I've started doing this a couple years ago.
-At the time I had my physics students watch many of my lectures on the internet.
+I've started doing this a number of years ago.
 Some would watch on their iPods and a couple, who don't have reliable internet watched them on DVD.
 The first year was the hardest, but most of my lectures were re-usable.
 This idea is not that original.
 These guys in Colorado beat me to it and so did Dale Eizenga.

 This is often paired with the flipped classroom.
 In this sort of setting students work independently or in small groups and work through material at their own rate.
 Videos are huge in this setting as it allows the teacher to be delivering any number of lectures simultaneously.
 It also makes it easy for students to go back and review earlier lessons.
 In the strictest sense students in a Mastery classroom would not advance until obtaining mastery in earlier lessons.
 In my Electronics class students are allowed to progress through material at whatever pace they deem appropriate.
 Some will race through the early lessons only to realize they "don't really get it" and then go back.
 In some sense these students often gain a higher level of mastery than those who take their time the first time through.